As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 Location

-Wallingford, Oxfordshire, OX10 6AN
+Braziers Park, Ipsden, Wallingford, Oxfordshire, OX10 6AN

 Opening Times

-Doors open Friday 6th September (3pm)
+Doors open Friday 19th September (6pm)

-Music ends Sunday 8th September (9pm)
+Music ends Sunday 21st September (9pm)

-Braziers Park Camp Field, Ipsden, Wallingford, Oxfordshire, OX10 6AN
+Braziers Park, Ipsden, Wallingford, Oxfordshire, OX10 6AN

 BUS: Braziers Park is served by the X40 Thames Travel service connecting to Oxford, Wallingford and Reading.
 The Braziers Lane stop is a request stop so ask the driver, and it’s a 5 minute walk to the festival site from the stop.
 Take care if crossing the busy A4074.
 You should be able to see the yellow AA signs and other event signage.